310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Chiaki v2 %}
 Hmm… So that’s why they were so late for our meet up in the aquarium, huh?

-They were running around making negotiations with various people, and getting the word out for the live show—all while preparing the materials and tools needed for the stage.
+They were running around making negotiations with various people, and getting the word out for the live show — all while preparing the materials and tools needed for the stage.

 It all makes sense now!
 I feel a weight off my back with that mystery solved.
 {% endbubble %}